jimenezjose/Arduino_Speedometer/README.md

 ####  [Speedometer_data](https://github.com/jimenezjose/Arduino_Speedometer/blob/master/Images/Speedometer_data.png):
     Real data from the a rotating wheel with a 0.25 SIGNIFICANT_SCORE (revolution threshold - stanDev from the mean).
-Every peak of light sensor data is the white strip of paper!
+Every peak of the light sensor data is the white strip of paper!
 ![alt text]( https://github.com/jimenezjose/Arduino_Speedometer/blob/master/Images/Speedometer_data.png "Speedometer data")

 ####  [Full_Throttle_Data](https://github.com/jimenezjose/Arduino_Speedometer/blob/master/Images/Full_Throttle_Data.png):
-    Real data from Arduino's Serial plotter with a SIGNIFICANT_SCORE = 0.
-This decision is evident in the data as, the peaks may have been missed if the revolution threshold was not equal to the mean.
+    Real data from Arduino's Serial plotter with a SIGNIFICANT_SCORE = 0 (revolution threshold - stanDev from the mean).
+The decision of assigning SIGNIFICANT_SCORE to 0 is evident in the data as, the peaks may have been missed if the revolution threshold was not equal to the mean ( 0 standard Deviations from the mean ).
 ![alt text]( https://github.com/jimenezjose/Arduino_Speedometer/blob/master/Images/Full_Throttle_Data.png "Full Throttle data")

 ####  [Revolutions_Missed](https://github.com/jimenezjose/Arduino_Speedometer/blob/master/Images/Revolutions_Missed.png):